pythonbyexample/PBE/dbetut/blog.rst

             return months

-The mcbv `ListView` is similar to generic `ListView` but the model is specified with `list_model` class attribute (to allow combining with other mcbv views).

-Note that I'll be using ModelClass.obj attribute to refer to the manager for convenience -- this is inherited from `BaseModel.`

-The months method is used directly from the template; it needs to go over the years and months and assign posts to each month.
+The `months()` method is used directly from the template; it needs to go over the years and months and assign posts to each month.

 CommentForm
 -----------